knetikmedia/knetikcloud-csharp-net35-client/docs/UsersFriendshipsApi.md

 Add a friend

 As a user, either creates or confirm a pending request.
-As an admin, call this endpoint twice while inverting the IDs to create a confirmed friendship.
+As an admin, call this endpoint twice while inverting the IDs to create a confirmed friendship. <br><br><b>Permissions Needed:</b> FRIENDSHIPS_ADMIN or (FRIENDSHIPS_USER and owner)

 ### Example
 ```csharp